kushal-chat/AC215_datadetox/model-lineage/README.md

 2. Extracts model relationships (base models, fine-tuned versions, etc.)
 3. Builds a lineage graph
 4. Stores the graph in Neo4j
-5. Versions all data using DVC
+5. Versions all data using DVC (See instructions for data versioning at `docs/data_versioning.md`)

 ## Setup